 Check the fluid level by removing the fill plug, and dipping a finger inside, to see that there is fluid.
 Shine your flashlight on a sample of fluid to make sure there are no shiny chunks of metal.
 Examine linkages to ensure they are functioning properly.
 You can do this by sitting in the car and switching between gears when the car is off.
 However, you won’t know whether it’s a good manual transmission until you have installed it and the engine is running.

 It’s pretty impossible to know if an automatic transmission is good or not without taking it apart or driving it.
 However, it is best to make sure that there is nothing broken on electrical connectors and linkages.
 These are crucial to the function of the transmission.

 Check the condition of spring mechanism for consistency by twisting the part where the cable hooks on.
-Examine the throttle plate to ensure it is opening and closing properly.
+Examine the throttle plate to ensure it is opening and closing properly (it's an essential part of the ETC system!).
 Clean electrical connectors with alcohol.
 Examine the throttle body stop screw and idle adjust screw.
 We recommend cleaning with a can of throttle body cleaner.

 Mass Air Flow Sensor

 Without the engine running, it will be hard to check the functionality of the mass airflow sensor.
 Make sure the electrical connector is undamaged and without corrosion.
 Before installing, it’s good to spray mass air flow sensor cleaner inside of the MAF, where the hot wire resides.
 It’ll ensure proper functioning.
 (We wrote a post on spotting signs of trouble in the throttle position sensor, too - check it out!)